This video shares advice from families that get their care at the Diabetes Center on how people can emotionally cope with managing type 1 diabetes.

 This tool can be used to help you keep track of your child’s blood sugar, carbohydrates and insulin dose.
 You can also include your child’s provider name and circle any blood sugar levels out of your child’s target range.

-The American Diabetes Association provides information about living with diabetes, advocacy, research and more.
+The American Diabetes Association provides information about living with diabetes, advocacy and research, as well as training resources, an online publication and more.

 Children with DIABETES is an online community for kids, families and adults with diabetes.